edwardramirez31/micro-frontend-utility-module/README.md

 - `IMD_USERNAME`: Username to authenticate in case you are using import map deployer
 - `IMD_PASSWORD`: Password to authenticate in case you are using import map deployer
 - `IMD_HOST`: Import map deployer domain name (without https)
+- `IMD_ENVIRONMENT`: Import map deployer environment that you want to update (prod, dev, staging)
 - `CLOUDFRONT_HOST`: Cloud front domain name (without https).
 This can also be Route 53, or S3 bucket domain in case you are not using CloudFront to host your import map JSON file.

+> This secrets should contain production values.
+Then, you can override secrets using Environment Secrets

 ## Environments